SchwarzIT/hypermatch/README.md

 }
 ```

-The rest of the documentation uses JSON notation for easier readability.
+**Note**: For simplicity, all examples in this documentation will be presented in JSON format.

 ## Matching syntax
 ### "equals" matching
-**equals** checks the value of an attribute of the event for equality.
-The checks are always case-insensitive.
+The `equals` condition checks if an attribute of the event matches a specified value, case-insensitively.

 ```javascript
 {